getlantern/lantern-docs/lantern/en/user/Questions-and-Answers.rst

 How does Lantern work if I can't reach any users giving access?
 ----------------------------------------------------------------

-To help get the Lantern network started we have set up [[Lantern Cloud Servers]].
-These serve as fallbacks to proxy traffic when no other users are available to give access.
-Our hope is that as the Lantern network grows, there will be enough users giving access that we will need fewer and fewer fallback servers.
+To help get the Lantern network started, we set up :ref:`lantern-cloud-servers`.
+These servers handle traffic when no other users are available to give access.
+Our hope is that as the Lantern network grows, we will need less cloud servers.

-Our other plan is to give people an option to sponsor additional Lantern Cloud Servers dedicated for them and their friends.
-We also hope to partner with companies that have spare computing capacity and want to help internet freedom by donating servers to the Lantern network.
+Our other plan is to give people an option to sponsor additional cloud servers dedicated for them and their friends.
+We also hope to partner with companies that have spare computing capacity and want to help internet freedom by donating servers to the Lantern.

 How does Lantern compare to other tools?
 ----------------------------------------